Manufacturing throughput time: fast-forwarding production

-Throughput time is literally the amount of time it takes for you to get a product made, from the moment you start making it, to the moment it lands back in your inventory ready to get shipped out.
+Throughput time is the amount of time it takes for you to get a product made, from the moment you start making it, to the moment it lands back in your inventory ready to get shipped out.

-Every business is going to be working on a different scale but getting to know this number intimately is a great way of plotting how you’re doing in your day to day operations.
+Every business is going to be working on a different scale but getting to know this number intimately is a great way of plotting how you’re doing in your day-to-day operations.

 Because once you have a rundown of where you’re moving like snail-like, you can start to channel your inner cheetah and speed up the workshop.

 But before you do, let’s get to know a bit more about how this magic metric works…

 Get started with the real-time master planner.
 Make accurate manufacturing and purchasing decisions with live data to ensure optimal inventory levels at all times.
 Take your business to the next level with the 14-day free trial.